Qualytics/userguide/docs/add-datastores/azure-datalake-storage.md

     }
     ```

-### Link Datastore to an Enrichment Datastore through API
+### Link an Enrichment Datastore to a Source Datastore

 Use the provided endpoint to link an enrichment datastore to a source datastore: